a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-13-Kubernetes-v1-31-Release.md

 ### Changes to reclaim policy for PersistentVolumes

 The Always Honor PersistentVolume Reclaim Policy feature has advanced to beta in Kubernetes v1.31.
 This enhancement ensures that the PersistentVolume (PV) reclaim policy is respected even after the associated PersistentVolumeClaim (PVC) is deleted, thereby preventing the leakage of volumes.

 Prior to this feature, the reclaim policy linked to a PV could be disregarded under specific conditions, depending on whether the PV or PVC was deleted first.
 Consequently, the corresponding storage resource in the external infrastructure might not be removed, even if the reclaim policy was set to "Delete".
 This led to potential inconsistencies and resource leaks.

 With the introduction of this feature, Kubernetes now guarantees that the "Delete" reclaim policy will be enforced, ensuring the deletion of the underlying storage object from the backend infrastructure, regardless of the deletion sequence of the PV and PVC.

-This work was done as a part of [KEP #2644](https://github.com/kubernetes/enhancements/issues/2644) and lead by [SIG Storage](https://github.com/kubernetes/community/tree/master/sig-storage).
+This work was done as a part of [KEP #2644](https://github.com/kubernetes/enhancements/issues/2644) and by [SIG Storage](https://github.com/kubernetes/community/tree/master/sig-storage).

 ### Bound service account token improvements

 The `ServiceAccountTokenNodeBinding` feature is getting promoted to beta in 1.31.
 To allow for a robust chain of identity verification from the requester to the projected token, the Node object reference associated with the requesting Pod is now added in the private claims embedded into each JWT returned by the TokenRequest API.
 This helps avoid replay attacks with projected service account tokens.
 We can cross-reference the identity of the caller to the Node reference embedded in the JWT, which allows this verification to be rooted upon the same root of trust as the kubelet/requesting entity.
 This makes it easier to track the actions a single token has taken, and cross-reference that back to the origin of the token (via audit log inspection).

 This work was done as part of [KEP #4193](https://github.com/kubernetes/enhancements/issues/4193) by [SIG Auth](https://github.com/kubernetes/community/tree/master/sig-auth).